lanl-aea/waves/docs/scons_multiactiontask.rst

 A ``diff`` against the SConstruct file from :ref:`scons_quickstart` is included below to help identify the changes made in this tutorial.
 Note that the ``AbaqusJournal`` builder is no longer used.
-While it would be possible to adapt the builder to the multi-action journal file execution, in general the files executed by each action may not have a sufficiently similar command line interface (CLI) or naming convention to generalize a multi-task builder.
+While it would be possible to adapt the builder to the multi-action journal file execution, in general the files executed by each action may not have a sufficiently similar command-line interface (CLI) or naming convention to generalize a multi-task builder.
 Instead, the more flexible, general purpose `SCons Command`_ builder is used.

 ..  admonition:: waves-tutorials/SConstruct